 A handy hack that teaches you how to get motivated and stay motivated

 Here’s another trick to help you get motivated: positive and negative motivation.
 This exercise helps you consider the pros and cons of your goals.

-Positive motivation makes you look at the positives that will come out of not only completing your goal but also taking actions towards them.
+Positive motivation makes you look at the positives that will come out of not only completing your goals but also taking action towards them.
 For example: If I get stronger, I can play with my kids longer and teach them sports or take them on a scuba trip that they’ll always remember.

 Negative motivation makes you focus on the negatives that will help should you fail to take action towards your goals.
 For example: If I don’t work out this morning, I’ll feel lethargic and cranky all day.